1. Corporate Information

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit or loss when the asset is derecognized.

-As a Lessee
+c.
+Leases As a Lessee

 The Company has lease contracts for offices.

-period of time in exchange for consideration.
+The Company assesses whether a contract contains a lease at the inception of the contract.
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (1) the contract involves the use of an identified asset, (2) the Company has substantially all of the economic benefits from the use of the asset through the period of the lease, and (3) the Company has the right to direct the use of the asset.

 At the date of commencement of the lease, the Company recognizes a ROU asset and a corresponding lease liability for all lease arrangements under which it is a lessee, except for short-term leases and low value leases.

 For short-term leases and low value leases, the Company recognizes the lease payments as an expense on a straight-line basis over the term of the lease.
-The lease arrangements include options to extend or terminate the lease before the end of the lease term.
-ROU assets and lease liabilities include these options when it is reasonably certain that they will be exercised.
+The lease arrangements include options to extend or terminate

 The ROU assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located less any lease incentives received.

 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
 The estimated useful lives of right-of-use assets are determined on the same basis as those of property and equipment.
-In addition, the right-of-use asset is periodically reducedby impairment losses, if any, and adjusted for certain remeasurements of the lease liability.
+In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.

-The lease liability is initially measured at the present value of the future lease payments, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
+The lease liability is initially measured at the present value of the future lease payments, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, and the Company's incremental borrowing rate.

 Lease payments included in the measurement of the lease liability comprise the fixed payments (including in substance fixed), variable payments based on an index or rate, amounts expected to be payable under a residual value guarantee and payments arising from options reasonably certain to be exercised.
 Subsequent to initial measurement, the liability will be reduced for payments made and increased for interest.